Skip to content

 0.5 / 1

-The company states that it protects the privacy of whistleblowers and responds with strict actions on a corporate level against any unfavourable treatment or retribution against them.
-However, no flowchart or clear description is available.
+The company states that it protects the privacy of whistleblowers and takes strict corporate-level actions against any unfavourable treatment or retribution against them, it also reports that it has a "Corporate Ethics Hotline".
+However, no flowchart or detailed description is available.
 One of the company's subsidiaries has a clear whistleblowing policy.

 • Y